docker/docs/content/storage/volumes.md

   - In the case of named volumes, the first field is the name of the volume, and is unique on a given host machine.
 For anonymous volumes, the first field is omitted.
-  - The second field is the path where the file or directory are mounted in the container.
+  - The second field is the path where the file or directory is mounted in the container.
   - The third field is optional, and is a comma-separated list of options, such as `ro`.
 These options are discussed below.